rezervemoney/gitbooks/mechanics-rzr/raising-debt-and-acquiring-eth/the-bank-run-risk/README.md

 ### 2/ Continuous and Open Source Risk Simulations

-The protocol continuous risk simulations taking into account worst-case scenarios and doomsday mechanics.&#x20;
+The protocol continuous risk simulations taking into account worst-case scenarios and doomsday mechanics.

 Based on the risk simulations the protocol effectively makes decisions on how much leverage it can take over.
 The risk simulation evaluate dooms day scenarios so that the protocol can make the least riskiest decision.